Why did I become an adept?

 I loved nature and the earth, and it loved me back.

 I was even lucky enough to be born on an island – Marblehead Neck!
-There, I could safely roam within the bounds of a road (there were no fences), although I earned the privilege of being tied to a large evergreen tree as a two-year old, my roaming was so unnerving!
+There, I could safely roam within the bounds of a road (there were no fences), though I earned the privilege of being tied to a large evergreen tree as a two-year old, my roaming was so unnerving!
 Boy, did I learn how to observe bugs and pine needles!

 My diverse city school was my salvation.
 Although once I learned our oleander hedge was poisonous I flirted with eating them (luckily ‘they’ said “no”).
 I was seven.

-Regardless of my trying to soothe her, for the next several years, Mother flew into furious and abusive tirades, which ended with beatings or sexually inappropriate behavior.
-Despite her degree in anthropology, from USC, she couldn’t hold down a job.
+Despite her USC degree in anthropology, she couldn’t hold down a job.
 Frustrated after being fired from the Hearst Castle, she cut off my braid to mid-occiput, while I was reading!
 Another time stood over my face unclothed, and threatened to pee.
 She destroyed my art projects I had worked on especially for her.
-That was hardest to bear.
+The latter was hardest to bear at the time.

 By the age of ten I was running away and hitchhiking (albeit very locally) along the coast of California.
 The Zodiac Killer was on the loose in the same area.
 I was in fifth grade.